-Our research and development focuses on developing and introducing new proprietary technologies, software products and enhancements to our existing solutions.
+Our research and development focuses on developing and introducing new proprietary technologies, including our Design-For-Inspection (DFI) solution as well as other software products and enhancements to our existing solutions.
 We use a rapid-prototyping paradigm in the context of the customer engagement to achieve these goals.
 We have made, and expect to continue to make, substantial investments in research and development.
-The complexity of our Design-to-silicon-yield technologies requires expertise in physical IC design and layout, transistor design and semiconductor physics, semiconductor process integration, numerical algorithms, hardware, statistics and software development.
+The complexity of our Design-to-silicon-yield technologies requires expertise in physical IC design and layout, transistor design and semiconductor physics, semiconductor process integration, numerical algorithms, e-beam technology, hardware, statistics and software development.
 We believe that our team of engineers will continue to advance our market and technological leadership.
-We conduct inhouse training for our engineers in the technical areas, as well as focusing on ways to enhance client service skills.
-Although it fluctuates, we can have up to one quarter of our research and development and customer needs.
-Our research and development engineers in a deliberate strategy to provide direct feedback between technology development and customer needs.
-Our research and development expenses were \$14.1 million, \$13.3 million and \$13.3 million in 2014, 2013 and 2012, respectively.
+We conduct in-house training for our engineers in the technical areas, as well as focusing on ways to enhance client service skills.
+Although it fluctuates, we can have up to one quarter of our research and development engineers operating in the field, partnered with solution implementation engineers in a deliberate strategy to provide direct feedback between technology development and customer needs.
+Our research and development expenses were \$19.1 million, \$14.1 million and \$13.3 million in 2015, 2014 and 2013, respectively.